Getting Started & "Diving In"

 Make an appointment to see your academic advisor, or drop in during posted office hours to go over your ideas, plans, and interests.
 There is a lot of flexibility in the major, and there are opportunities for "double-counting" in the GE and with other majors and minors.
 See also the college catalog (find the link on the registrar's page).
 If you are curious about courses, you can download class syllabi from previous semesters (see link bottom left).

 Students planning on going to law school should take as many writing, critical thinking, logic, and conflict resolution classes as possible, as well as a political science course on the Constitution.
 This means taking courses in a variety of disciplines (philosophy, English, political science) in addition to communication (argumentation, conflict & reconciliation, persuasion, criticism, and public speaking).

 Students planning on a career in business are encouraged to take organizational communication, group communication & leadership, persuasion & propaganda, and ethics, in addition to courses in statistics, marketing, management, and intercultural communication.
 We also highly recommend fluency in at least one language other than English.
 Spending a semester abroad will also prove useful.

 Students hoping to attend graduate school in communication should avail themselves of research opportunities both in and outside the communication classroom.
 Consider taking advanced writing and methodology courses, as well as statistics and foreign languages.
-Students may also want to consider writing an honors thesis in the senior year.
+Students are also strongly encouraged to write an honors thesis in the senior year.

 Public Relations & Marketing?